stackct/toxic/docs/user-guide.md

 ### Variables

-The XML request can include embedded variables, using a `%myVariable%` syntax.
+The HTTP request can include embedded variables, using a `%myVariable%` syntax.
 Ex:

 ```
 <foo bar="%myVariable%"/>